CIA fake vaccination campaign in Pakistan: Aftermath

 In September of 2012, after working for 30 years in Pakistan, Save the Children was expelled.

 In 2011, the program was condemned by Doctors without Borders.
 In February 2012, the program was condemned by the non-governmental organization InterAction.
 On January 6, 2013, the deans of twelve American schools of public health sent a letter to Obama condemning the program.

 On May 16, 2014, Lisa Monaco responded that vaccine programs would be excluded from espionage:

 I wanted to inform you that the Director of the Central Intelligence Agency (CIA) directed in August 2013 that the agency make no operational use of vaccination programs, which includes vaccination workers.
 Similarly, the Agency will not seek to obtain or exploit DNA or other genetic material acquired through such programs.
 This CIA policy applies worldwide and to U.S. and non-U.S. persons alike.

+Shakil Afridi

+Shakil Afridi, or Shakeel Afridi, is a Pakistani physician who allegedly helped run the fake program in Abbottabad, Khyber Pakhtunkhwa.
+Details of his activities emerged during the Pakistani investigation of the deadly raid on bin Laden's residence.
+This account is disputed in a 2015 account of events which implies Afridi was implicated as a cover for the real CIA operative.
+Afridi was arrested at the Torkham while trying to flee the country days after the raid.
+On 23 May 2012, he was sentenced to 33 years' imprisonment for treason, initially believed to be in connection with the bin Laden raid, but later revealed to be due to alleged ties with a local Islamist warlord Mangal Bagh.
+Lawyers appealed against the verdict on 1 June 2012.
+On 29 August 2013, his sentence was overturned and a retrial ordered.

+In mid-November 2013, he was charged with murder in regard to the death of a patient he had treated eight years previously.

+Biography

+Afridi comes from a Pashtun family and in 1990 graduated from the Khyber Medical College, Peshawar.
+He had been working as the doctor in-charge of Khyber Agency of the former Federally Administered Tribal Areas of Pakistan.
+The doctor has a family.
+As of 2012, Afridi is serving a 33-year sentence in a Pakistani jail, convicted of charges unrelated to his alleged CIA connections.
+Sentenced for supporting a Pakistani warlord, many of Afridi's supporters appear to have abandoned him at home and abroad, including his alleged U.S. supporters within the CIA and the Obama Administration.
+He is a native of Khyber Agency.
+There are numerous online petitions and web pages dedicated to freeing him, such as the "Free Dr. Shakil Afridi NOW" Facebook page with over 400 likes.